Ravencrow/destinorol.com/content/solo-rpg/escape-from-the-headquarters/escape-from-the-headquarters - 1.md

 Yes
 ```

 The robots are well connected by wifi.
-They took advantage of all the different points of view they saw me comming and barely dodged my kick.
+They took advantage of all the different points of view they saw me coming and barely dodged my kick.

 ```
 Robot attack